bordeaux-project-team/growing-plants-bordeaux/README.md

 # Project of Universite de Bordeaux
-How to run project:
+How to run the project:
 Step 0: Follow this link to set up environment for React Native: https://reactnative.dev/docs/environment-setup
 Step 1: Clone project
-Step 2: Open Terminal in project folder or Use Terminal of IDE after open the project
+Step 2: Open Terminal in the project folder or Use Terminal of IDE after open the project
 Step 3: `npm install`
 Step 4: `npx react-native start`
 Step 5: Open emulator Genymotion